silhol/HS-Recipes/README.md

 The finnish Helsingin Sanomat (HS) has a wide range of nice recipes.
 When I cook, I like to print them out, so that I do not have to touch with greasy fingers my phone.
 But if one prints out the HS recipe pages, then one gets not only the one rececipe you like, but many other stuff that is of less interest for the cooking.
 The intend of this script is to keep your phone clean from grease & sauce and to print only one page of paper instead of 10 or more

-The script should work with the current recipes of HS and with most older pages.
+The script should work with the current recipes of HS and with most older recipe pages of HS.

 So my friend (Susanna Kallio) and I created this little python script.
 Some recipes require you to login (so please do that before you use the script for those recipes that require a login).